August 30, 2018

 In fact, in March 2016, the Cyber Division of the FBI warned that hackers are specifically targeting international law firms, seeking confidential data.
 This trend has continued through 2017, as noted by The Information Commissioner’s Office (ICO) stating that there was a 173% increase in data security incidents in the legal sector between Q3 and Q4.
 It’s clear why a survey published in the General Counsel Excellence Report found that 31% of GCs are concerned with cybersecurity and privacy.

 But why has the legal industry seen such a sharp rise in the rate of attacks and become a prime target for cyber criminals?
-There are a few main factors that contribute to the increased interest:

 1. Valuable Information

 Corporate Law Departments and law firms store tons of confidential information that can be extremely financially and strategically valuable.
 Opposing counsel, business competitors, and foreign agents can use the information to manipulate markets or threaten parties.
 For example, a cyberattack against the computer networks of two major New York law firms in which servers were penetrated, malware installed, and Merger and Acquisitions partners’ emails exfiltrated was instigated by three foreign nationals who levied this information to make millions through insider trading.

 2. Backdoor Access

 The relationship between clients and their outside counsel is based on high levels of trust, and often unauthorized access to a legal network can lead to unauthorized access to client networks.
 The legal sector is now not only responsible for protecting its own data, but is also responsible for access to that of its clients.
 It is well understood in the hacker community that one of the best ways to penetrate a company’s network is to infiltrate the networks of partners and vendors.